 Calif. – L.A.
 City Council Approves Ban on Disclosing Criminal Records During Early Hiring Process

-The Los Angeles City Council approved an ordinance that bans employers from asking about job applicants’ criminal records during the early stages of the hiring process.
+The Los Angeles City Council approved an ordinance that bans employers from asking about job candidates’ criminal records during the early stages of the hiring process.
 The measure, which has been called “ban the box, ” makes employers remove the checkboxes or questions that inquire about a person’s criminal record.
 The policy will apply to private businesses with 10 or more employees and contractors doing business with the city.
 They will not be able to ask about criminal records until a conditional offer is made.
 Once that has been made, employers can then inquire about a person’s criminal record.

 California Law Restricts Employers From Asking About Juvenile Criminal History

 California recently amended its existing law governing inquiries into and the use of juvenile criminal information.
-Effective January 1, 2017 employers will be restricted from asking about, seeking, or using a California applicant/employee’s juvenile criminal history in the employment context.
+Effective January 1, 2017 employers will be restricted from asking about, seeking, or using a California candidate/employee’s juvenile criminal history in the employment context.
 Assembly bill (A.B.)
-No. 1843 amends California Labor Code § 432.7, the law that sets forth many of the California prohibitions on employment-related inquiries into and use of an applicant/employee’s criminal history, by establishing a number of new restrictions related to juvenile criminal history information.
+No. 1843 amends California Labor Code § 432.7, the law that sets forth many of the California prohibitions on employment-related inquiries into and use of an candidate/employee’s criminal history, by establishing a number of new restrictions related to juvenile criminal history information.
 Specifically, the new law prohibits employers from:

-- Asking an applicant to disclose, either in writing or verbally, information concerning or related to an arrest, detention, processing, diversion, supervision, adjudication, or court disposition that occurred while the individual was subject to the process and jurisdiction of juvenile courts/ law.
+- Asking an candidate to disclose, either in writing or verbally, information concerning or related to an arrest, detention, processing, diversion, supervision, adjudication, or court disposition that occurred while the individual was subject to the process and jurisdiction of juvenile courts/ law.

 - Seeking from any source whatsoever, or using, as a factor in determining any condition of employment (e.g., hiring, promotion, termination, decisions related to a training program, etc.), any record concerning or related to an arrest, detention, processing, diversion, supervision, adjudication, or court disposition that occurred while the individual was subject to the process and jurisdiction of juvenile courts/law.